honeycombio/agentless-integrations-for-aws/README.md

 AWS Agentless integration to send data to [Honeycomb](https://www.honeycomb.io), a service for debugging your software in production.

 This is a collection of AWS Lambda-based integrations packaged in AWS Cloudformation, designed to help you get data from AWS services without the need to run a server-based agent.
-The currently supported data sources are Cloudwatch Logs and S3.
+We currently accept Cloudwatch Logs and S3.

 We hope to support more AWS services in the future - your feedback will help us know which services to add support for first.
 This is a BETA - there may still be some bugs, and behavior may change in the future.
 We're also working to refine the installation process to get you going even faster!

+If you aren't serverless, you may be looking for [`honeyaws`](https://github.com/honeycombio/honeyaws).

 ## Current Features